-The risks that life insurance companies are exposed to are complex and there may be many processes and outcomes that are correlated, while other processes may have limited correlation and may provide diversification benefits.
+The risks to which life insurance companies are exposed are complex and there may be many processes and outcomes that are correlated, while other processes may have limited correlation and may provide diversification benefits.
 These relationships can be incorporated in a stochastic model enabling the risks to be statistically analysed.
 The complexity and interaction of events in many cases necessitates a full analysis across the full distribution of outcomes as opposed to analysis of a single tail event.

-It is desirable that the underlying distributions assumed are reasonable, that a statistically sufficient number of simulations are used to produce stable results or convergence, particularly when uncertainty in the 'tail' of a distribution is being considered and that appropriate allowance for the impact of correlations in the tails of distributions are made.
+It is desirable that:

+- (a) the underlying distributions assumed are reasonable; - (b) a statistically sufficient number of simulations are used to produce stable results or convergence, particularly when uncertainty in the 'tail' of a distribution is being considered; and - (c) appropriate allowance for the impact of correlations in the tails of distributions is made.